OffchainLabs/arbitrum-tutorials/packages/delayedInbox-l2msg/README.md

 # delayedInbox-l2msg Tutorial

-(Noted this can only be done in nitro stack, not in arbitrum classic, so l2 rpc please use nitro test rpc) delayedInbox-l2msg is a simple sample example that allows you to send a l2 msg without using sequencer way, this can be used when sequencer censors your tx or when sequencer is down.
+(Note this can only be done in nitro stack, not in Arbitrum classic.)

+delayedInbox-l2msg is a simple sample example that allows you to send a l2 msg without using sequencer way, this can be used when sequencer censors your tx or when sequencer is down.

-The demo will allow you to send a l2 message while you don't need to use l2 rpc but just use l1 rpc; This demo has 2 parts; one part will show how to send a normal l2 transaction using delayed inbox, another will show how to withdraw your funds back without sequencer.
+The deme allows you to send an L2 message without having to use the L2 RPC (only using the L1 RPC).
+This demo has 2 parts; (1) one part will show how to send a norma L2 transaction using the delayed inbox, (2) another will show how to withdraw your funds back without the sequencer.

-If sequencer downs, when you run `Withdraw Funds`, you need use [arbitrum sdk](https://github.com/OffchainLabs/arbitrum-sdk/blob/master/src/lib/inbox/inbox.ts#L256) to force include your tx to continue. (example [here](https://github.com/OffchainLabs/arbitrum-sdk/blob/401fa424bb4c21b54b77d95fbc95faec15787fe2/fork_test/inbox.test.ts#L131))
+If the sequencer goes down when running the `Withdraw Funds`, you need to use our [Arbitrum SDK](https://github.com/OffchainLabs/arbitrum-sdk/blob/master/src/lib/inbox/inbox.ts#L256) to force include your tx to continue. (example [here](https://github.com/OffchainLabs/arbitrum-sdk/blob/401fa424bb4c21b54b77d95fbc95faec15787fe2/fork_test/inbox.test.ts#L131))

 ## Config Environment Variables